Nance-Lab/textile/README.md

 Tutorials in EXperimentalisT Interactive LEarning.
 Journal of Chemical Engineering Education. _In Press_.

-Check out the published slides from our presentation of TEXTILE at the American Institute for Chemical Engineers (AIChE) 2021 Conference:
+2. Check out the published slides from our presentation of TEXTILE at the American Institute for Chemical Engineers (AIChE) 2021 Conference:

-&ensp;&ensp; Helmbrecht H., Nance E., Textile: Tutorials in Experimentalist Interactive Learning.
+Helmbrecht H., Nance E., Textile: Tutorials in Experimentalist Interactive Learning.
 Computer Aids for Chemical Engineering.
 Paper # 449d (https://cache.org/sites/default/files/449d_2021TeachingDataScience_HelmbrechtNance.pdf)